 Mr Jackson is the Head of Boarding and also the Head Teacher.
-He lives nearby, and visits Lairthwaite House regularly and often joins us for breakfast.
+He lives nearby and visits Lairthwaite House regularly.
+He often joins us for breakfast where he has an opportunity to catch up with the boarders as well as the house team.
+He is an avid and competitive chess player and will always welcome taking on a worthy opponent in the Common Room.